 Students with a cumulative GPA of less than 2.7 may not enroll in more than 16 units; if your cumulative GPA is 2.8 or higher, you may register for up to 17 units.
 Please note, enrollment in more than 17 units is not allowed.
 In accordance with the Academic Regulations, full-time students must enroll in no fewer than 10 units each semester.
 Students must receive permission from the Academic Dean’s office to enroll in fewer than 10 units in a given semester.

 For LL.M. students:

 Some students enter law school with well-defined interests or develop such interests relatively early in their studies and therefore choose to complete a concentration in their area of interest or otherwise focus their studies in one or more specific areas.
 But many others would be equally or better served by completing a core set of courses that exposes them to the most essential areas of contemporary law practice.
 A well-rounded legal education will afford graduates maximum versatility in a shifting legal market that makes employment options difficult to predict.
-The Hastings faculty has identified the following courses as those most crucial to a well-rounded legal education, and recommends that all students seriously consider completing as many of the courses listed below as possible.
+The UC Law SF faculty have identified the following courses as those most crucial to a well-rounded legal education, and recommends that all students seriously consider completing as many of the courses listed below as possible.

 - Administrative Law

 - Civil Procedure II

 - Financial Basics for Lawyers

 - At least one perspectives course (i.e. one that offers a broad theoretical or historical view)

 Set up an Academic Advising Appointment